Long-Term Care

 You must be at least 62 years old to qualify for a reverse mortgage.
 You can receive this money in monthly payments, through a variable line of credit or in a lump sum.
 Unlike a traditional mortgage, you do not need to provide an income or credit history to get the loan.

-Money from a reverse mortgage can pay for in-home care or finance repairs to make your house safer and more accessible.
+Money from a reverse mortgage can pay for in-home care or for repairs to make your house safer and more accessible.
 However, a reverse mortgage is not free money and often comes with above-average closing costs and interest rates.
 Your loan balance increases as your home equity decreases.
 The cost of a reverse mortgage depends on the type of loan and lender you choose.

 Reverse mortgages are complex products that are typically more expensive than other home loans.
-Do your homework by comparing options, terms, and fees from multiple lenders.
+Do your homework by comparing options, terms and fees from multiple lenders.
 Learn as much as possible before speaking to a counselor or lender.

 Long-Term Care Insurance

 Spending tens of thousands of dollars a year on long-term care can quickly deplete savings and other resources.
 Insurance is a way to safeguard against this significant financial drain.
+While many may scoff at the cost, a deeper dive may prove that the expense is worth it.
+It is impossible to say these products are great for everybody, as each situation is different.

 Deciding how much insurance to buy may feel like a balancing act.
 While you can almost always decrease coverage, it is much more difficult to increase it later, especially if your health declines.
 On the other hand, purchasing too much insurance can be an unnecessary financial burden, especially if your family can assist with some daily living tasks, or at least help you pay for them.

 When deciding how much insurance to buy, consider your future needs.
 Assisted living, for example, is cheaper than a nursing home.
-Speak with an insurance agent or broker to explore ways to customize coverage at a price you can afford.
+Speak with an insurance agent or broker to explore ways to customize your coverage at a price you can afford.

 Combining Life Insurance and Long-Term Care Insurance